In this article, I discuss the best disability insurance options for teachers.

 As we discussed, certain situations may limit benefits, your benefit period, and/or waiting periods.
 Carriers may also increase premiums to compensate for an increased disability risk.

-Nevertheless, if your benefits are modified in any way, it still makes sense to purchase the policy.
+Nevertheless, if the carrier modifies your plan in any way, it still makes sense to purchase the policy.
 We discuss more in our disability insurance underwriting guide.

 How Much Does Disability Insurance Cost For Teachers?

 That’s the $64,000 question.
 Well, the premiums you pay are a function of everything we discussed above.